sanneduinkerx/Movie-Guessr/README.md

 ### Wishlist

 #### Must have:
-- [ ] Chat function with name, guess correct movie
+- [ ] Chat function with display name
+- [ ] Guess correct movie with feedback and then show next poster/scene
-- [X] Loading API data from TheMovieDB, pick random movie poster from api
+- [X] Loading API data from TheMovieDB, pick random movie poster/scene from api
 - [ ] Implement point system
+- [ ] Data managment, sessions

 #### Should have
 - [ ] show movie poster to ONE user (different roles)
 - [ ] Hints
-- [ ] Different rooms with firebase database
+- [ ] Different rooms

 #### Would have
 - [ ] I give up, button